LCarnovale/wavis/README.md

 *Note*: For the sake of anyone who comes across this, this is very much a side project.
 Please excuse the sloppy code.
 I will improve it when I have some time.

 # Introduction
-A simple multithreaded sound visualiser written in Python using Turtle.
+A simple multithreaded sound visualiser written purely in Python.
 All it really does is wrap the waveform around a circle, but I reckon it looks pretty good.

 Graphics are done using Tkinter.
 The benefit of this is that if you can run